 In the following text, we will give you tips on how to efficiently use it to get the most out of your purchase.

 The following components are replaceable based on the product manual.

 This is the main part of the smoker unit where the smoking takes place.
 The smoking chamber is typically highly insulated with tightly-secured doors to entrap heat and smoke inside the chamber and maximize the smoking process.

 The electrically-powered heating element is the main source of heat for your smoker.
 You can often find this part underneath the smoker, while other models have it around the smoking chamber.

 A single smoker unit can have one to two heating elements.
 The more heating elements, the faster the preparation time.
 Some units also have a thermostat for temperature control.

 Wood chip tray

-This pan collects the oil or grease that is produced usually by the food during smoking.
-Not all smoker units have this included in the package as it is not a very vital component but having it still helps in making the cleaning process a whole lot easier.
+This pan collects the oil or grease that is usually produced by the food during smoking.
+Not all smoker units have this included in the package as it is not a very vital component but having it still helps make the cleaning process a whole lot easier.

 Using your Masterbuilt electric smoker